When to visit the vet?

 The diagnosis of a muscle injury in dogs begins with a thorough clinical examination by a veterinarian.
 The veterinarian will palpate the affected area and check for sensitivity, swelling, or muscle changes.

-For further clarification, imaging procedures such as X-rays, ultrasound, or MRI can be used to determine the exact location and extent of the injury.
-These techniques help rule out other possible causes for the symptoms, such as fractures or joint problems.
+For further clarification, imaging techniques such as X-ray, ultrasound, or MRI can be used to determine the exact location and extent of the injury.
+These techniques help to rule out other possible causes for the symptoms, such as fractures or joint problems.

-The treatment of a muscle injury depends on the severity of the injury.
-For mild strains, conservative treatment with rest, cold packs, and anti-inflammatory medication may be sufficient.
+The treatment of a muscle injury depends on its severity.
+For mild strains, conservative therapy with rest, cold packs, and anti-inflammatory medication may be sufficient.
 The dog should be rested for a few days to weeks to promote healing.

 For more severe injuries such as torn muscle fibers or muscle ruptures, more intensive therapy may be required.
 This can include physiotherapy, targeted exercises to restore mobility, and in some cases, surgical procedures to repair the damaged muscle tissue.